What is the difference between a CTD and other ARC agencies?

 ARC will provide basic location information on the approved CTD to airlines and other industry suppliers who purchase ARC data.
 Those files will also identify the CTD as a corporate purchaser, as opposed to a travel agent who is a retail seller of travel.

 What will the commission be if I am approved?
-Will employees of the CTD be eligible for free and reduced travel privileges?

 Remuneration and other commercial arrangements are matters between the CTD and its suppliers.
 ARC is not involved in such matters and suggests that you contact individual suppliers directly.

-I have heard that the CTD application process is very involved and time consuming and that I also have to provide personal information on all of our corporate officers.
+I have heard that the CTD application process is very involved and time-consuming and that I also have to provide personal information on all of our corporate officers.
 Is that true?

 The entire application process can take up to 90 days from the date all information is received.
 For a publicly held corporation, ARC requires a completed Personal History Form for only one corporate officer involved with the CTD.
 If all required information and documentation is included with the application, the process is simple and straightforward.